Skip to main content

 Homeroom, the K12 platform, uses fully-custom styles that override its underlying legacy Bootstrap components.
 Its teacher-facing UI was redesigned in 2019, but other parts of the app remain untouched.

-EVERFI courses use Furnace, our product design system and SDK, to create custom themes that vary greatly depending on customer, audience, and learning style.
-The underlying base theme, Core, is a polished (and generic) theme that incorporates some aspects of EVERFI's branding.
+Everfi courses use Furnace, our product design system and SDK, to create custom themes that vary greatly depending on customer, audience, and learning style.
+The underlying base theme, Core, is a polished (and generic) theme that incorporates some aspects of Everfi's branding.

 A snippet of our UI audit & the system health report

-That spurred the first — and hopefully last — Great EVERFI Component-Off™.
-We pitted competing components from platforms and products against one another, holding working sessions to dissect their behavior, style, and utility.
-For each moment of consensus, we laid another brick in our growing foundations.
+That spurred the first (and hopefully last) Great Everfi Component-Off™: we pitted competing components from platforms and products against one another, holding working sessions to dissect their behavior, style, and utility.

 Proof of Concept